karthickbalaji/springmvc-webapp-sample/README.md

 Students shall login using credentials and shall view, register courses and see their profile

-AngularJS used for frontend and MySQL for backend Spring MVC 4 container runs on middleware and provide REST controllers for operations Hibernate 4 is used for ORM to interact with backend
+AngularJS used for frontend and MySQL for backend.
+Spring MVC 4 container runs on middleware and provide REST controllers for operations.
+Hibernate 4 is used for ORM to interact with backend

 Pre-requisites